TheCalculatorsHub

 Common Molar Masses Used in Stoichiometry Calculations

-The table below lists molar masses for frequently encountered substances, calculated from NIST atomic weight data.
-Use these as a quick reference to verify that your formula and calculator output agree before carrying out a reaction.
+The table below lists molar masses for frequently encountered substances, calculated from NIST atomic weight data, useful as a quick check that your formula and the calculator's output agree.

 WaterH2O18.015Solvent, dilution calculations